 It’s that time of year!
 That’s right, it’s planning time when we all put our heads down and map out what we want to accomplish in the coming year.
 If blogging is part of your content marketing plan, you’ll want to review these blogging tips for 2020 to get at least one idea you can put into action.

-Here are my top 10 blogging tips for 2019 for small to mid-sized B2B businesses:
+Here are my top 10 blogging tips for 2020 for B2B businesses:

 #1.
 Clearly Define Your Blogging Goals

 If blogging is part of your content marketing strategy, there needs to be a clearly defined set of goals for what you’re doing.
 It may sound obvious, but many times, blogging is seen as being about the creation process — not necessarily about the business impact of that content.

 The goal may be to grow your email subscriber base, book more clients, or boost your bottom line — just as long as your content has a specific objective in mind.
 Sure, your content can entertain, but it also needs to drive readers to take a specific set of actions.

 Once you’ve figured out your goals, then you can start to reverse-engineer your content.
 For example, here at Scoop, we work with B2B clients who use blogging (and other content marketing) to reach their goals, so we focus our blogging efforts on educational content that helps readers better understand their content marketing challenges and provide proven strategies for how they can solve them.
 As such, our blog content is focused on blogging and case studies — both of which are pain points for our audience.

 #2.
 Invest Time in Content Ideation

 Before you start creating your blog editorial calendar, please close that spreadsheet!
 In creating content, you want to meet the needs of your audience, but you also want to do it in a way that sets your brand apart.
 That typically requires some creativity which means investing time in ideating your content.